OpenBoon/OpenBoon/applications/wallet/frontend/README.md

 # Welcome to the "Wallet Frontend"

-The `wallet` project provides monitoring and control tools for ZMLP.
+The `wallet` project provides monitoring and control tools for Boon AI.
 This version uses the [Next.js](https://nextjs.org/) framework to facilitate server-side rendering and enforce best practices.
 It relies very much on the opinions of the underlying tools described below.